The New Default. Your hub for building smart, fast, and sustainable AI software

 Key Features of Active Record

-• Convention over Configuration.
-The Active Record minimizes the need for explicit configuration by following conventions.
-For instance, it assumes that a model named User corresponds to a database table named Users, and its primary key is ID by default.
+Convention over Configuration minimizes the need for explicit configuration by following conventions.
+A model named User corresponds to a database table named users, with id as the primary key by default.

-• Associations.
-Defining relationships between models is much easier since Active Record provides macros such as belongs_to, has_many, and has_one, which facilitate managing associated data.
+Associations make defining relationships between models straightforward.
+Active Record provides macros like belongs_to, has_many, and has_one that facilitate managing associated data without writing JOIN queries manually.

-• Query Interface.
-Active Record provides methods to query data using Ruby syntax instead of raw SQL; methods like where, find, and order allow for easy and readable queries.
+The Query Interface provides methods to query data using Ruby syntax rather than raw SQL.
+Methods like where, find, and order allow for readable, composable queries.

 Ruby on Rails Query Optimization Techniques

 Query tuning in Ruby on Rails optimizes database queries to improve application performance and reduce unnecessary database load.
-There are several key strategies used for Rails performance tuning.
-One of the techniques is eager loading.
-Eager loading in Ruby on Rails is used to optimize database queries by reducing the number of queries made when accessing associated records.
-In essence, it allows you to load associated records in a single or fewer database queries, preventing the notorious N+1 query problem.
+One of the most important techniques is eager loading, which reduces the number of queries made when accessing associated records by loading them in a single query, preventing the N+1 query problem.

 N+1 Query Problem